OregonCooler/GreentechCookbook/getting_started/readme.md

 ## Getting Started

-This began as a biomimicry project for my friend's Master's thesis where we were trying to extract water from seawater for drinking purposes in third-world countries, but that didn't work so I turned it into a new type of water heating HVAC and energy harvester called an Oregon-Cooler™ Negative-carbon Aqua HVAC Energy Station™.
-It works on simple physical principles that I'm trying to get feedback here before I write the cookbook chapters.
+This began as a biomimicry project for my friend's Master's thesis where we were trying to extract water from seawater for drinking purposes in third-world countries, but that didn't work because we couldn't get enough water, we didn't know what to do with the left-over brine, and and the extracted water was corrosive.
+The project sat on the shelf for years until I got board of debugging code and I turned the machine into a new type of water Heating, Ventilation, and Air Conditioning (HVAC)  and energy harvester called an Oregon-Cooler™ Negative-carbon Aqua HVAC Energy Station™.
+It works on simple physical principles.

 First, you must know the sources of greenhouse gas emissions.
 Second, you must know what percent of electricity is used in your home for different purposes.
 First, you must know some science about HVAC & gases: